Properties and Bayesian fitting of restricted Boltzmann machines: Explorations of model properties through simulation

-In addition to the argument that the \(-1/1\) data encoding mitigates some perceived prevalence of near-degeneracy it also has the benefit of providing a guaranteed-to-be non-degenerate model at \(\boldsymbol \theta = \boldsymbol 0 \in \mathbb{R}^{\nh + \nv + \nh*\nv}\), where the zero vector then serves as the natural center of the parameter space and induces the simplest possible model properties for the RBM (i.e., at \(\boldsymbol \theta = \boldsymbol 0\), all variables are independent and visible variables are independent and uniformly distributed on \(\{-1,1\}^\nv\)).
+The \(-1/1\) data encoding has the benefit of providing a guaranteed-to-be non-degenerate model at \(\boldsymbol \theta = \boldsymbol 0 \in \mathbb{R}^{\nh + \nv + \nh*\nv}\), where the zero vector then serves as the natural center of the parameter space and induces the simplest possible model properties for the RBM (i.e., at \(\boldsymbol \theta = \boldsymbol 0\), all variables are independent uniformly distributed on \(\{-1,1\}^\nv\)).
 The proof of this and further exploration of the equivalence of the \(\boldsymbol \theta\) parameterization of the RBM model class and parameterization by \(\boldsymbol \mu(\boldsymbol \theta)\) is in the on-line supplementary materials.
 Hence, while from some computing perspectives \(0/1\) coding might seem most natural, the \(-1/1\) coding is far more convenient and interpretable from the point of view of statistical modeling, where it makes parameters simply interpreted in terms of symmetrically defined main effects and interactions.
+Under the data encoding \(-1/1\), the parameter space centered at 0 is also helpful for framing parameter configurations that are undesirably large (i.e., these are naturally parameters that have moved too far away from \(\bm{0}\) where the RBM model is anchored to be trivially describable and completely problem-free).
 In light of all of these matters we will henceforth employ the \(-1/1\) coding.